louisgag/cyclogyroOptimization/README.md

 # cyclogyroOptimization
 Optimization procedure to obtain a 3D printed energy efficient hovering cycloidal rotor aircraft

+**Note: if the jupyter notebook file doe not show properly in GitHub, try reloading it.**

 The equations and results coming from this optimization can be seen in the (currently accepted by the [Journal of Applied and Computational Mechanics](https://jacm.scu.ac.ir/)) following paper:
 _**Parametric optimization of a cyclogiro aircraft design for efficient hover with aeroelastic considerations**_ by Louis Gagnon, Marco Morandini, and Stéphane Fournier.
 The AEAT and AIAA papers that are mentioned in the code and in the paper can be downloaded here: http://louisgagnon.com/publications.html